“Discounted” or “Free” Roofing Work is Against the Law in Colorado

 - Ask for a permanent place of business, telephone number, tax identification number and, where required, a business license.

 - Check to see whether the contractor is properly licensed and/or bonded.
-Call your state’s licensing board for your state’s specific requirements (where applicable).
+Call Colorado’s licensing board for specific requirements (where applicable).

 - Insist on a written proposal and examine it for a complete description of the work and specifications, including approximate start and completion dates and payment procedures.